 - How easy the pump is to use.
 Some pumps may be heavier than others.

 - If the pump will meet your needs.
 Some electric models pump both breasts at once (double electric pumps).

 Whichever pump you choose, be sure to follow the manufacturer's instructions on how to use the pump safely and how to clean the pump parts.
 Always wash your hands before pumping and before handling milk that will be stored.

 Types of pumps

-- Battery-operated pumps are convenient when you don't have an electrical outlet near you.
+These are convenient when you don't have an electrical outlet handy.
 Most battery-operated pumps use a rechargeable battery.

 Most breast pumps are easy to use.
 But if you have any problems with pumping, ask for help.
 A lactation consultant or other breastfeeding expert can help you learn how to use a breast pump.